dart-lang/language/working/extension_structs/overview.md

 If an initializer is provided for an entry, all subsequent entries must also have an initializer provided (see generated members below).

+**COMMENTARY(leafp):** *This is to allow initializers to double as default values for the generated constructor.
+This may be too cute.
+Alternatively we could forbid initializers, or just make fields with initializers not available to the constructor (as with a normal class)*

 It is an error if two entries have the same name, and it is an error if one entry consists of the name of another entry except prefixed with `_`.
 That is, all entries must be uniquely named after ignoring privacy.

+**COMMENTARY(leafp):** *This is to allow us to use the non-private version of the name as a named parameter in methods*

 Examples: